A practical guide on how to train a Zendesk AI agent in 6 steps

 Go live with a smarter Zendesk AI agent today

-Ready to see how easy it can be?
-With eesel AI, you can connect your Zendesk account and build a custom AI agent in under five minutes.
-You can even simulate its performance on your own past tickets and see the potential impact for yourself, completely free.
+Ready to enhance your support?
+With eesel AI, you can connect your Zendesk account and build a custom AI agent in minutes.
+Simulate its performance on your past tickets and see the impact for yourself today.

-Start your free trial today and you could launch your Zendesk AI agent this afternoon.
+Start your free trial and launch your Zendesk AI agent today.

 Frequently asked questions

 Before you start, ensure you have an active Zendesk admin account, a well-defined knowledge base (like your Help Center or internal docs), and clear goals for what you want the AI to automate.
-This groundwork sets the stage for a successful implementation.
+This groundwork sets the stage for a successful implementation on this powerful platform.

 Your AI agent needs a unified knowledge base.
-While Zendesk’s Help Center is a good start, consider integrating other sources like internal wikis, Google Docs, Confluence, and even past Zendesk tickets to provide the most comprehensive and accurate answers.
+While Zendesk's Help Center is a proven and reliable starting point, you can integrate other sources like internal wikis, Google Docs, Confluence, and even past Zendesk tickets to provide the most comprehensive and accurate answers.

-It’s crucial to test your AI risk-free using a simulation mode.
-Platforms like eesel AI allow you to run your agent against thousands of past Zendesk tickets to predict performance, identify knowledge gaps, and refine its behavior before going live with customers.
+It's crucial to test your AI risk-free using a simulation mode.
+Complementary platforms like eesel AI allow you to run your agent against thousands of past Zendesk tickets to predict performance, identify knowledge gaps, and refine its behavior before going live with customers.

 Avoid letting your knowledge base become stale, trying to automate highly emotional conversations, and neglecting to involve your human agents.
-Also, be wary of unpredictable pricing models that can lead to surprise costs.
+It's also helpful to choose a pricing plan that matches your team's specific scale and growth.

 Share this post